DiabetesWith good pre-travel health preparation, most people with diabetes travel without experiencing health problems

-Travel vaccine recommendations are the same as for those without diabetes per se; additional considerations may be needed if other medical conditions exist.
+Travel vaccine recommendations are the same as for those without diabetes; additional considerations may be needed if other medical conditions exist.

-Advice in regards to the carriage, storage and/or adjustment of insulin may be necessary.
+Advice regarding the carriage, storage and/or adjustment of insulin may be necessary.

 Travellers with diabetes should have comprehensive travel insurance and consider carrying identification to inform others about their condition.

 Diabetes is a very common medical condition.
 The World Health Organization (WHO) estimates that worldwide 422 million adults were living with diabetes in 2014, compared to 108 million in 1980 .
 Diabetes is one of the most common pre-existing long-term conditions affecting travellers .